robin-raymond/zax.io/casting.md

 myType : MyType

-// ERROR: this `as` operator is explicitly disabled compatibleType := myType cast CompatibleType
+// ERROR: this `as` operator is explicitly disabled compatibleType := myType unsafe as CompatibleType

 incompatibleType := myType as IncompatibleType  // allowed